BioDAS/biodas.github.io/wiki/DAS_2.md

 -----------

-DAS/2 is intended to be a more flexible and powerful version of the original specification upon which the majority of servers are based, [DAS/1](/wiki/DAS/1 "wikilink").
+DAS/2 is intended to be a more flexible and powerful version of the original [DAS/1](/wiki/DAS/1 "wikilink") specification.
 It was built to distribute massive genomic data sets derived from high density microarray applications and Next (and Next Next) Generation Sequencing.
 Unlike DAS/1, DAS/2 does not require data exchange through text based XML but allows for data distribution using any text or binary format.
 The two versions are not natively compatible.
 The DAS/2 code base consists of:

 1. DAS/2 Specification:
     -   [DAS/2.0